jawinn/game-of-go-react/README.md

 - Labeling and screen reader considerations
 - Keyboard navigation + "a single stop in the tab order"

+## Storybook: View Isolated Components ##

+Components in this project support Storybook.
+To run the Storybook and view its web interface:
+`npm run storybook`

 <br>

 ## Development Notes / Available Scripts